rycus86/blog-content/posts/006_Home_lab_part_3.md

       o: addr=192.168.15.25,rsize=8192,wsize=8192,timeo=14,intr
 ```

-Now as long as the target share is available we can start containers using files from there.
-If the share goes away though, it's bad luck for your services.
+Now, as long as the target share is available, we can start containers using files from there.
+If the share goes away though, it's *bad luck* for your services.

 ### Configs and secrets

-Another option worth mentioning for *read-only files* like webserver configuration that you know when the container start and can only be updated if the related service is updated too.
+Another option worth mentioning for *read-only files*, like webserver configuration, that you know when the containers start and can only be updated if the related service is updated too.
 Docker service [configs](https://docs.docker.com/engine/swarm/configs/) allow you to save data (text or binary) in the Swarm cluster and mount it in containers as a file.

 ```yaml
 ...